chrisjmccormick/chrisjmccormick.github.io/_posts/2019-07-22-BERT-fine-tuning.md

 - Track variables for monitoring progress

 Evalution loop:
-- Tell the model not to compute gradients by setting the model in evaluation mode
 - Unpack our data inputs and labels
 - Load data onto the GPU for acceleration
 - Forward pass (feed input data through the network)